Aryansh-S/USACO/README.md

 ## Updates

-(07/11/22) As a huge update to this repo, the [algo_by_div](https://github.com/Aryansh-S/USACO/tree/main/algo_by_div) folder is under daily construction and should eventually contain up-to-date, original implementations of all algorithms and data structures from bronze to gold, along with some important ones for plat.
+(07/11/22) As a huge update to this repo, the [algo_by_div](https://github.com/Aryansh-S/USACO/tree/main/algo_by_div) folder is under daily construction and should eventually contain up-to-date, original implementations of all algorithms and data structures from bronze to gold, along with some important ones for platinum.

 ## Disclaimer